mattrussell2/gradescope-autograder/README.md

 ```
 Great!
 Now, you will need an Access Token so your autograder can pull from the repo.
 To create one, go to gitlab in your browser, and navigate to the course repository you just created.
 Next, hover over the settings cog on the lower left, and select `Access Tokens`.
 Create one - this will be used by the Gradescope autograder to pull the most recent version of the autograding files for an assignment.
 We suggest only providing `read repository` access to the token.
 Feel free to select whatever you'd like for the name, expiration date, and role, however role must be at least `Developer` in order to be able to pull.
 Once the token is created, copy the key.

+NOTE on 'secrets': The strategy for handling sensitive data in this repository is to have all of the relevant variables be environment variables on your system.
+In the configuration files listed below, you will specify the *variable name* (not value), which will then be used during the build process.
+This enables you maximum flexibility in terms of not having sensitive data in the repo itself.

-You will need to now create an environment variable with the remote path to your autograding repo, including the acess token copied above.
+To that end, you will first need to create an environment variable with the remote path to your autograding repo, including the acess token copied above.

 Now, open your `~/.bashrc` file (or appropriate file for whichever shell you use), and add the following line at the end: